THE BATTLE OF CRMS - HUBSPOT VS SALESFORCE

 HubSpot vs SalesForce: Critical categories of comparison

 The basic HubSpot CRM is free and Salesforce is not.
-It’s that straightforward.
+It’s that straightforward when comparing cost.
 And yet it isn’t!
 Delving into the specifics, Salesforce offers a lot of different options so that you can customise what you need and what you don’t so you can stay within budget.

 With Salesforce, you begin by choosing from one of four licensing options.
 Essentials licenses run for $35 per month per user, which offers the out-of-the-box software for up to 5 users.
 Next comes Lightning Professional for $105 per month per user offering out-of-the-box software for any size team.
 Lightning Enterprise for $210 per month per user, which offers a deeply customisable CRM and finally Lightning Unlimited for $420 per month per user, which offers unlimited CRM power and support.